Van Gend en Loos v Nederlandse Administratie der Belastingen: Judgment

 The wording of article 12 contains a clear and unconditional prohibition which is not a positive but a negative obligation.
 This obligation, moreover, is not qualified by any reservation on the part of states which would make its implementation conditional upon a positive legislative measure enacted under national law.
 The very nature of this prohibition makes it ideally adapted to produce direct effects in the legal relationship between member states and their subjects.

 The court decided that the fact that the failure of member states to comply with EU law could be supervised by enforcement actions brought either by the commission or other member state, did not mean that individuals should not also be able to act as enforcers in national courts.
 Two reasons were given.
 The first was that a failure to recognise a concept of direct effect would not give sufficient legal protection to individuals.
 The second was that individual enforcement was an effective supervisory mechanism.
 The availability of supervision and legal application of article rights by individuals, the commission and member states is described by Stephen Weatherill as being one of "dual vigilance".

+Although the votes among the judges are not publicized, it has been established by now that the case was decided with a narrow majority of four judges voting in favour of the direct effect of EU Law and three judges voting against it.